-- The problem could also be related to external noise cancellation managed by Windows.
+- The issue could also be related to external noise cancellation managed by Windows.

 Go to Control Panel > Sound > Communications Tab and select this option in your system:

-And finally, if you have Enhancements tab inside your Microphone Properties or a Signal Enhancements option in the Advanced tab, disable all sound effects and/or disable the audio enhancements:
+And finally, if you have an Enhancements tab inside your Microphone Properties or a Signal Enhancements option in the Advanced tab, disable all sound effects and/or disable the audio enhancements:

 If all this doesn't work out, let's make sure your headphones/microphone doesn't use any additional software that may have the noise suppression filter included.

-If after that you still have problems with the volume it could be a problem related with the Windows mixer.
+If after that you still have issues with the volume, it could be an issue related to the Windows mixer.
 Read this article to find out how to reset it.